Squire Patton Boggs' restructuring chief named Purdue Pharma bankruptcy examiner

 The Sackler family members have pledged $4.275 billion to the deal, which directs funds toward opioid abatement programs across the country.

 Though Drain deemed the allegations baseless during the June 16 hearing, he said he would permit the examination on a limited basis.
-He said he does not expect the investigation to interfere with Purdue’s ongoing bankruptcy proceedings here.
+He said he does not expect the investigation to interfere with Purdue’s ongoing bankruptcy proceedings.

 The case is In re Purdue Pharma LP, U.S. Bankruptcy Court, Southern District of New York, No. 19-bk-23649.